 Ginseng - Metabolic compensator, which is why it is known for increasing energy.
 It signals the body to release more energy to the cells, reducing feelings of fatigue.
 It also provides some partial amino and acid chains that work to help form complete nutrient molecules, and to replace missing metabolic transport enzymes.
 May help with some types of depression, but only where the depression is a result of either situational inability to accomplish things due to low energy (metabolic dysfunction), or where the depression is caused/aggravated by metabolic dysfunction.

 Ginkgo - Considered to be good for improving brain function, specifically memory and organizational functions.
 May be helpful for some types of ADHD.
-While it is not recommended (medical sources list a warning) for individuals with seizure disorders, there is a suggestion that it may be countereffective for some types of seizures), but may be useful for some kinds of brain healing, even where episodic (predictable) seizure disorders are concerned - use with extreme caution and careful monitoring under this circumstance.
+While it is not recommended (medical sources list a warning) for individuals with seizure disorders (there is a suggestion that it may be countereffective for some types of seizures), but may be useful for some kinds of brain healing, even where episodic (predictable) seizure disorders are concerned - use with extreme caution and careful monitoring under this circumstance.
 I have about three types of focal seizures which I treat with herbs, and one of them responds to Ginkgo, and one to GABA, the other to Black Haw and Cramp Bark, but all of my seizures are due to inhibitory neurotransmitter deficiencies, not due to trauma or disease processes.

 Kava-Kava - Sedative, and relaxant, avoid overuse.
 May be hard on the liver, but relatively safe for the general population if not overused.
 This IS addictive, and you notice by the third night if you use it every night as a sedative, it will be less effective within that time.
 Sometimes used in a blend with Ginkgo, St. John's Wort, Lemon Balm, Ginseng, or other similar herbs, for ADD/ADHD.